Skip to content

 WordPress Shared Hosting Plans

-NameCheap also offer WordPress shared hosting plans in addition to the managed hosting.
-These plans are generally cheaper as shared hosting generally is.
-With each shared hosting plan each user gets access to unmetered bandwidth, a free website builder, a free domain with domain protection, SSL Certificates and a 30 day money-back guarantee.
+NameCheap also offers WordPress shared hosting plans in addition to managed hosting.
+These plans are generally cheaper than shared hosting.
+With each shared hosting plan, each user gets access to unmetered bandwidth, a free website builder, a free domain with domain protection, SSL Certificates, and a 30-day money-back guarantee.
 Check out all the plans below.

-It is worth to note that there is a cost for whichever data centre you wish your shared hosting to be located.
-The US data centre is free of charge but for your shared hosting to be in the UK there is a charge of 80p (£0.80/$1) a month or £9.60/$11.99 a year.
+It is worth noting that there is a cost for whichever data centre you wish your shared hosting to be located in.
+The US data centre is free of charge, but for your shared hosting to be in the UK, there is a charge of 80p (£0.80/$1) a month or £9.60/$11.99 a year.
 This is on top of the plan itself.

 Stellar Plan;

 The first shared hosting WordPress plan offered by NameCheap is the Stellar plan.
-Including the features mentioned above users get access to 20GB of storage and three website installs.
+In addition to the features mentioned above, users get access to 20GB of storage and three website installs.
 All this comes in at a very cheap £2.30/$2.87 a month.
-It also gets even chaper if you were to prefer to be billed annually.
+It also gets even cheaper if you prefer to be billed annually.

 Stellar Plus;